Turbulence and dust fragility in protoplanetary discs: Data Availability

 The second ring R166 in MWC 480 requires higher fragmentation velocities, i.e. more resilient dust, than the other five dust rings over all ranges of turbulence levels explored here.
-We attribute this to its location well beyond the disc characteristic radius, which is 128 au.
+We attribute this to its location well beyond the disc characteristic radius, which is 128 au\footnote{The gas surface density drops significantly beyond the characteristic radius.
+This requires a larger \vfrag to grow grains to the same $a_\mathrm{max,frag}$ (Equation \ref{eq:a_max_frag})}.
 The trend that dust rings located further out tend to require higher \vfrag is generally applied for any dust rings in three discs, especially when $R\gtrsim R_c$.
 The increasing \vfrag along the radius is discussed in Section \ref{subsec:discussion_increasing_vfrag}.